Cafeteria Flooring Vancouver, BC

 What is the best flooring for cafeterias?

-Most cafeterias benefit from seamless resin floors specified by zone (dining vs serving lines vs entrances).
-The best system depends on moisture exposure, traffic, and your cleaning routine.
+Many cafeterias perform best with seamless resin flooring planned by zone.
+The right system depends on moisture exposure, traffic, appearance goals, and the cleaning routine.

 Is epoxy flooring slippery when wet?

-It doesn’t have to be.
-We install zone-based slip-control textures: smoother where cleanability and appearance matter, higher traction where spills and moisture are constant.
+It does not have to be.
+We use zone-based slip-control textures: smoother where cleanability and appearance matter, and higher traction where spills and moisture are constant.

 Will cafeteria resin floors resist stains from food and drinks?

-Yes—topcoat selection improves stain resistance and helps keep spills on the surface for easier cleanup.
+Yes.
+Topcoat selection improves stain resistance and helps keep many spills on the surface for easier cleanup.
 Performance still depends on spill type, dwell time, and cleaning practices.

 Can you install flooring during school breaks or off-hours?

 Yes.
-Many cafeteria projects are scheduled around holidays, weekends, nights, or shutdown windows.
-We recommend systems that fit your return-to-service requirements.
+Many cafeteria projects are scheduled around holidays, weekends, nights, or shutdown windows where feasible.

 How long does cafeteria flooring installation take?

-Most projects range from 2–6 days depending on square footage, repairs, texture selection, and cure times.
-We provide a clear schedule and curing guidance.
+Timing depends on square footage, repairs, texture selection, and cure schedule.
+We provide a clear work sequence and curing guidance during quoting.

 How do we maintain a cafeteria epoxy floor?

-Routine sweeping/dust mopping and regular mopping with compatible cleaners is typically sufficient.
+Routine sweeping or dust mopping plus regular mopping with compatible cleaners is usually sufficient.
 We provide maintenance guidance tailored to the installed system.

 What areas should be slip-resistant?

-Serving lines, beverage stations, entrances, and dish/utility zones are typically the highest priority.
-We’ll assess your layout and recommend traction zones.
+Serving lines, beverage stations, entrances, and dish or utility zones are typically the highest priority.
+We recommend traction zones based on layout and cleaning routine.

 Get a Safer, Cleaner, Longer-Lasting Cafeteria Floor

-Upgrade your cafeteria with a high-performance resin flooring system engineered for spills, cleaning cycles, and daily foot traffic.
-We’ll recommend the right system and texture by zone and provide a detailed quote tailored to your facility.
+Upgrade your cafeteria with a high-performance resin flooring system engineered for spills, cleaning cycles, carts, chair traffic, and daily public use.
+We will recommend the right system and texture by zone and provide a detailed quote tailored to your facility.